spilliams/sparrowlike/README.md

         return (fabs(translation.x) / fabs(translation.y) > 1) ?
 YES : NO;
     }

-Oh yeah.
-You probably noticed, but you'll **CustomTableViewController** will want to `#import "CustomCell.h"`.
+Oh yeah: you probably already noticed this, but your **CustomTableViewController** will want to `#import "CustomCell.h"`.

 ###CustomTableView gesture handler

 Now for the fun part.
-We're going to do this in steps so you (and I) don't get lost.
+We're going to do this in increments so that neither of us get lost.

-First set up the baseline gesture handler to test that it works and everything.
+First set up the baseline gesture handler.

     - (void)handlePan:(UIPanGestureRecognizer *)panGestureRecognizer
     {